-Welcome to a new English Express episode.
+[00:00:35] Welcome to a new English Express episode.
 In this episode, we will talk about common mistakes people make when they talk about school and education.
-You can find the transcript on my website English plus podcast.com.
-And better yet, if you are a patron, you will get exclusive Episodes Series and resources to take your English and learning to the next level.
+You can find the transcript on my website, englishpluspodcast.com.
 You can find the links in the description of the episode.
-And now without further ado, let’s talk about common mistakes people make when they talk about schooling and education.
+And now, without further ado, let’s talk about common mistakes people make when they talk about schooling and education.

 [00:01:04] So there is this kind of confusion between saying students, pupils or school children.
 What’s the deal Here, I’ll give you an example and we will see that there’s something that is not exactly wrong, but it is not usually said this way.
 When I started school age seven, there were 20 students in my class.

 [00:01:22] Well, what’s wrong with that?
 We can say students.
 I was seven.
 Yes, no problem.
 But can’t we say school children here or just children or pupils, which is a more formal word.
 Actually, it is better to say children, not students, because usually the word student refers to older learners, usually over 16, and usually at university.

 [00:01:44] In school, there are school children or just children, or as I told you, As a more formal word, we use pupils, but this is kind of an old fashioned word, but if you ever wonder about the difference between students and school children or just children, that’s the difference.
 Students are older learners over 16 and usually at university.

 [00:02:06] Now about another thing.
 What about this deal between professors and teachers?
 Well, let me give you an example.
 My school professors were friendly.
 Well, can I say that about my school professors?
 Or should I say teachers or maybe lecturers?
 What’s the difference?
 Well, there is a big difference because only universities have professors or lecturers, schools have teachers.